 IRA Charitable Rollovers

-- Using your distribution to establish an IRA Rollover Fund in your name at the CFCC enables you to make grants to the nonprofits you care about most.
-To learn more, contact the CFCC at (239) 649-5000.
+- Using your QCD to establish an IRA Rollover Fund in your name with the Community Foundation enables you to make annual grants to the nonprofits you care about most.
+To learn more, contact Julie Van Tongeren at 239.307.4521.

 Contact us if you have any questions about specific types of gifts or timing.